n00ki/modern_rails_starter/README.md

 ### Once created, what do i get?

-- `TailwindCSS` Support (using `Webpack`).
+- `TailwindCSS` Support (using `Webpack`), configured for `Inter` font.
-- flexible authentication with `Devise` (a new `name` field already migrated in, which maps to the `first_name` and `last_name` fields in the database (thanks to the `name_of_person` gem).
+- Flexible authentication with `Devise` & user impersonation with `devise_masquerade` (a new `name` field already migrated in, which maps to the `first_name` and `last_name` fields in the database (thanks to the `name_of_person` gem).
 - Pre-baked, devise-compatible Turbo & StimulusJS (`Hotwire` )support.
 - `ViewComponent` Support.
-This template installs the gem and generates a test component (and preview).
+This template installs the gem and generates a test component (and a preview).
 - Simple, efficient background processing with `Sidekiq` and `whenever`.
 - Object oriented authorization with `Pundit`.
-- `Friendly ID`s initialization out-of-the-box.
-This template installs the gem and runs the associated generator, check [friendly_id's](https://github.com/norman/friendly_id) documentation for more information about integrating it with your own models.
+- `Friendly ID`s out-of-the-box.
+This template installs the gem and runs the associated generator. check [friendly_id's](https://github.com/norman/friendly_id) documentation for more information about integrating it with your own models.
-- Better pagination out-of-the-box with `Pagy`.
-This template installs the gem, initializes it and creates the default config file.
+- Faster pagination with `Pagy`.
+This template installs the gem and creates a default config file.
 - Ready-to-use `ActiveStorage` and `mini_magick`.
 - Developer happiness guaranteed with great tools like `pry-rails`, `faker` and `annotate`.
 - Enhanced boilerplate views using `TailwindCSS` (thanks to [Andy Leverenz](https://github.com/justalever)).